 This full diagnostic assessment ( Also referred to as Step 2) includes:

-- Consultation with an Adult Psychiatrist, including Medical/ Social history and General Developmental Assessment, plus ADI-R. Also includes AQ-10 test, SDQ and SCQ tests if not already performed in a screening step.
+- Consultation with an Adult Psychiatrist, including Medical/ Social history and General Developmental Assessment, which may also include the ADI-R. Also includes AQ-10 test and SDQ tests if not already performed in a screening step.

 - Direct observation / interview with the individual, and partner, if appropriate.

-- Full assessment testing using the Autism Diagnosis Observation Schedule version 2 (ADOS) with a specialist Speech and Language Therapist.
+- Full assessment testing using the Autism Diagnosis Observation Schedule version 2 (ADOS) with a specialist Clinical Psychologist or specialist Speech and Language Therapist.

 - Full report within 10 days, including recommendations for education/ employment, social factors and family implications